 (1) In this by-law, unless the context otherwise requires —

-“ACROD permit” means a current parking permit issued by ACROD Limited (Western Australian Division) a corporation, being a company limited by guarantee incorporated under the Companies Ordinance 1962 of the Australian Capital Territory;
+ACROD permit means a current parking permit issued by ACROD Limited (Western Australian Division) a corporation, being a company limited by guarantee incorporated under the Companies Ordinance 1962 of the Australian Capital Territory;

-“authorised person” means a person appointed by the Authority under rule 19;
+authorised person means a person appointed by the Authority under rule 19;

-“driver” means any person driving or in control of a vehicle;
+driver means any person driving or in control of a vehicle;

-“owner” in relation to a vehicle, means the person who is the holder of the requisite vehicle licence under the Road Traffic Act 1974 in respect of the vehicle, or, if the vehicle is not licensed under that Act, the person who owns the vehicle or is entitled to the possession of the vehicle;
+owner in relation to a vehicle, means the person who is the holder of the requisite vehicle licence under the Road Traffic Act 1974 in respect of the vehicle, or, if the vehicle is not licensed under that Act, the person who owns the vehicle or is entitled to the possession of the vehicle;

-“park” means to permit a vehicle, whether attended or not, to remain stationary, except for the purpose of avoiding conflict with other traffic, of complying with provisions of any law or of immediately taking up or setting down persons or goods and “parking” has a correlative meaning;
+park means to permit a vehicle, whether attended or not, to remain stationary, except for the purpose of avoiding conflict with other traffic, of complying with provisions of any law or of immediately taking up or setting down persons or goods and parking has a correlative meaning;

-“parking space” means a section or part of a parking station, which is marked or defined by painted lines or by metallic studs or by similar devices for the purpose of indicating where a vehicle may stand or be parked whether on payment of a fee or charge or otherwise;
+parking space means a section or part of a parking station, which is marked or defined by painted lines or by metallic studs or by similar devices for the purpose of indicating where a vehicle may stand or be parked whether on payment of a fee or charge or otherwise;

-“parking station” means a parking station constituted under rule 3(a);
+parking station means a parking station constituted under rule 3(a);

-“secured parking station” means a parking station which is fenced and to which entry can only be gained through a locked gate or boomgate;
+secured parking station means a parking station which is fenced and to which entry can only be gained through a locked gate or boomgate;

-“stand”, in relation to a vehicle, means to stop the vehicle and permit it to remain stationary, except for the purpose of avoiding conflict with other traffic or of complying with the provisions of any law and “standing” has a correlative meaning.
+stand, in relation to a vehicle, means to stop the vehicle and permit it to remain stationary, except for the purpose of avoiding conflict with other traffic or of complying with the provisions of any law and standing has a correlative meaning.

 (2) A reference in this by-law to a Form followed by a designation is a reference to the Form so designated set out in Schedule 2.